iOS 8: New Features

 iCloud Drive (beta 3) - There's a new popup window in beta 3 giving users the option to upgrade to iCloud Drive.
 Introduced at WWDC, iCloud Drive lets users store any type of file.
 There's also new section for iCloud Drive settings within the iCloud portion of the Settings app.
 Though iCloud Drive can be turned on, it does not appear to be fully functional at this time.

 Handoff (beta 3) - There's a new Handoff setting in the General menu of the Settings app that allows users to toggle Handoff on and off.
-Handoff allows users to seamlessly transfer tasks between iOS and OS X.
+Handoff allows users to seamlessly transfer tasks between iOS and OS X. When a Handoff task or website is available, it is displayed in the App Switcher, accessed by double tapping the home button on the iPhone or iPad.

 Suggested Apps (beta 4) - The Handoff setting in the General menu was expanded to include Suggested Apps in beta 4, which are used to offer app suggestions relevant to location.This setting can be used to show only installed apps, or both installed apps and App Store apps.

 Display Settings (beta 4) - There's a new Display & Brightness section that's been unbundled from Wallpaper, with options to adjust screen brightness, text size, and activate bold text.
+In iOS 8 beta 5, screen brightness controls were removed entirely from the Wallpaper section of the Settings app and moved solely to the Display Settings section.

 New APIs for Developers